markdebr/GOES16_Looping/README.md

 Depending on internet speeds, download time could take at least a few seconds per image.
 If there are any ideas to optimize this, let me know.

-Depending on the versions of packages in your environment, the images produced may be flipped initially.
+WARNING: Depending on the versions of packages in your environment, the images produced may be flipped initially.
 If this happens, find the two plt.imsave calls and change origin='lower' to origin='upper'.

+WARNING: Things get weird if you are indexing points near the edge of the GOES-16 CONUS domain.
+To alleviate this, you can change the product from 'ABI-L2-CMIPC' to 'ABI-L2-CMIPF', which will instead download the full GOES image beyond the CONUS.
+The downside is that download times will be significantly longer.

 If posting a loop to Twitter, give me a tag @mark_debruin .